Frotty/Frentity/README.md

 ## Installation

-Use grill to install wurst-lodash as a dependency.
+Use grill to install frentity as a dependency.

 `$ grill install https://github.com/Frotty/Frentity`